Maybe you mean: 'Gargano' or 'Falseapollo' or 'cretespring' or 'macrotour' or 'Drakensberg' or 'picos'

 The whole region is of outstanding natural beauty and is famous for its huge cave systems: over 700 caves have been discovered so far!
 An optional extra programme could be a tour of the amazing Baradla dripstone cave system, which is now a designated World Heritage Site, with a music and light show in the “Giants Hall” which comes highly recommended.
 Picturesque valleys with meadows still cut by hand and attractive small villages characterize the region where the traditional way of life remains pretty well intact.

 Day 1: On arrival at Budapest Airport you will be met by your English speaking guide, who will accompany you throughout the trip.
-From the airport we head North-East towards Aggtelek National Park.
-Depending on your arrival time we’ll either take our time, using roads which cross excellent habitats so we can stop at suitable butterfly-rich sites as many times as we wish or we’ll hit the highway and stop just once or twice to admire Imperial Eagle or other highlights.
-We will be staying at an excellent hotel owned by the Aggtelek National Park in the heart of picturesque woods.
+From the airport we head North-East towards the Aggtelek National Park.
+It is a long drive, but depending on your arrival time we either can take our time, using roads which cross excellent habitats so we can stop at suitable butterfly-rich sites as many times as we wish or we hit the highway and stop just once or twice to admire Imperial Eagle or other highlights.
+We stay at an excellent hotel owned by the Aggtelek National Park in the middle of picturesque woods.

 A few miles north we will look for Hungarian Glider.
-Purple Emperor, Duke of Burgundy, Camberwell Beauty, Peacock, Map, Silver-washed Fritillary, High Brown Fritillary and Chestnut Heath.
-We will also have a second chance for Pallas’s Fritillary.
+Purple Emperor, Duke of Burgundy, Camberwell Beauty, Peacock, Map, Silver-washed Fritillary, High Brown Fritillary, Chestnut Heath will be all around and in this place we have a second chance for Pallas’s Fritillary.

 Day 3: We will start our day with a walk from our hotel to a nearby stream coming from the cave system.
 In the water and around at the wet forest habitats we will hopefully find Fire Salamanders which are the symbol of the national park.

-We’ll then pass through Josvafo, a cosy village with many traditional 100-year-old houses and a stream running through the middle.
+We cross Josvafo, a cosy village with many traditional 100-year-old houses surviving and a stream running through the middle.
 Along the stream there are usually “clouds of butterflies”.
-We’ll follow the path alongside the stream through a nice little gorge up to a wet meadow.
+We follow the path alongside the stream through a nice little gorge up to a wet meadow.

-We will eat our packed lunch at a marvellous upland site.
-This is a perfect area not just for butterflies, but birds as well.
-Raptors are widespread, so we will have a chance to witness hunting Honey Buzzard or even Imperial, Golden or Short-toed Eagle.
+We will eat our packed lunch at a marvellous upland.
+This is a perfect site not just for butterflies, but birds as well.
+Raptors are widespread, so we will have a chance to witness hunting of a Honey Buzzard or even an Imperial, Golden or Short-toed Eagle.
 One of the main food-source for raptors is the locally common Souslik (European Ground Squirrel).

-During our day we should find many butterfly species such as Sooty Copper, Mountain Alcon Blue, Meleager’s Blue, Chalkhill Blue, Lesser Purple Emperor and Common Glider.
-More common will be Camberwell Beauty, Large Tortoiseshell, Peacock and Map Butterfly.
+During our day we should find many species such as Sooty Copper, Mountain Alcon Blue, Meleager’s Blue, Chalkhill Blue, Lesser Purple Emperor, Common Glider.
+More common will be Camberwell Beauty, Large Tortoiseshell, Peacock, Map Butterfly.
 Fritillaries will be around in good numbers again including Weaver’s, Heath, Lesser Spotted and Spotted Fritillary.
 Dryad, Pearly and Chestnut Heath are also possible.
 Finally we will walk back towards Josvafo village and up to our hotel.

-Day 6: Butterflies we can see in close proximity to our hotel include Lesser Purple Emperor, Lesser Fiery Copper and Silver-washed Fritillary.
-Apart from butterflies, the region boasts four species of Eagle including Imperial Eagle which is regularly spotted above the hotel.
+Day 5: Lesser Purple Emperor, Lesser Fiery Copper and Silver-washed Fritillary are species around the accommodation.
+Apart from butterflies, the region boasts four species of Eagle including Imperial Eagle which is regularly spotted above our hotel.
 Other interesting birds include Collared Flycatcher, Black, White-backed and Grey-headed Woodpecker, Hoopoe, Barred Warbler and Bee-eater.
 The southern part of the national park is generally well grazed with areas of longer grass, rocky outcrops and scrub.
 These variations in vegetation and an abundance of wild flowers mean high insect diversity.
 Glanville, Knapweed, Spotted and Lesser Spotted Fritillary are all common, together with Silver-studded Blue, Marbled White, Small Pearl-bordered Fritillary and False Grayling.
-An early Bath White is possible and, providing that spring is not too advanced, a late specimen of the beautiful Scarce Fritillary or Southern Festoon, which both occur in the area, could be a real bonus.
+An early Bath White is possible and, providing that spring was not too advanced, a late specimen of the beautiful Scarce Fritillary or Southern Festoon, which both occur in the area, would be a real bonus.

-Day 7: The heart of the Bukk Hills is famous for its karst plateau with geological forms such as sink-holes, dolinas, limestone crags and caves.
+Day 6: Over the course of our stay, we will visit a number of key sites within the national park.
+The heart of the Bukk Hills is famous for its karst plateau with geological forms such as sink-holes, dolinas, limestone crags and caves.
 The edges of the plateau form huge cliffs with panoramic views of the surrounding countryside.
 These cliffs attract hilltoppers like the Common and Scarce Swallowtails with a possible late Clouded Apollo.
 Southern Small White, Mountain Green-veined White and Fenton’s Wood White will be among the more challenging species to seek out, while Chalkhill, Alcon, Reverdin’s and Eastern Short-tailed are amongst several species of Blue that also occur.
 Both species of Marbled Fritillary are also recorded in this area together with Twin-spot and Nickerl’s Fritillary.
-Other potential highlights are Eastern Pale and Berger’s Clouded Yellow and Sooty Copper.
+Other potential highlights are Eastern Pale and Berger’s Clouded Yellow, Sooty Copper, Small spotted Blue.

 Paul & Nancy 2015…Nancy and I just received the “Holiday Report” from the butterfly trip we were able to take with you in Hungary in late June and early July.
 Wow!!
 It is truly a beautiful reminder of our time and it is a book that we will not only keep but cherish.
 Indeed, we are looking forward to being able to show to our children and our friends.
 You have done such a careful job of not only showing us so many of the fantastic butterflies that we saw but also of creating such a well-developed narrative of the trip itself.
 Many, many, MANY THANKS.